Homepage of the site 'What to do with your life?'

 Read the article Institutionalized Organizations: Formal Structure as Myth and Ceremony published by John W. Meyer and Brian Rowan in 1977 in the journal American Journal of Sociology.

-The book by Mats Alvesson and André Spicer The stupidity paradox: The power and pitfalls of functional stupidity at work deals with the same subject, in a more narrative form.
+The book by Mats Alvesson and André Spicer The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work discusses the same topic in a more narrative form.

-The Cochrane organization is a good example of the heavy work required to rigorously validate knowledge or the relevance of a practice.
+The Cochrane Collaboration is a good example of the heavy work required to rigorously validate a piece of knowledge or the relevance of a practice.

 New comment